Archive for the 'Kalinganagar- Chandikhol- Paradip' Category

 One step closer for the national waterway in Orissa

-Angul, Balasore, Bhadrakh, CENTER & ORISSA, CORRIDORS, Cuttack, Dhenkanal, INVESTMENTS and INVESTMENT PLANS, Jagatsinghpur, Jajpur, Kalinganagar - Kamkhya Nagar - Talcher, Kalinganagar - Panikoili - Jajpur - Kendrapara, Kalinganagar corridors, Kalinganagar- Chandikhol- Paradip, Kendrapada, National Waterway 5, Ports and waterways No Comments »
+Angul, Balasore, Bhadrakh, CENTER & ODISHA, CORRIDORS, Cuttack, Dhenkanal, INVESTMENTS and INVESTMENT PLANS, Jagatsinghpur, Jajpur, Kalinganagar - Kamkhya Nagar - Talcher, Kalinganagar - Panikoili - Jajpur - Kendrapara, Kalinganagar corridors, Kalinganagar- Chandikhol- Paradip, Kendrapada, National Waterway 5, Ports and waterways Comments Off on One step closer for the national waterway in Orissa

 Some of the earlier news reports on national waterways in Orissa are linked from this site.
 Following is the latest development, as reported in an Indian Express article.
 Excerpts: